puzzfuzz/puzzfuzz.github.io/_posts/2015-02-28-netflix-culture.md

 Way back in 2009 [Netflix][netflix_corp] published a [slide deck][netflix_deck] detailing the inner workings of their corporate culture.
 In it, they discuss many aspects of what it means to work at Netflix -- everything from management and organizational theory to employee mindset and compensation.
 I've tried to summarize some of the key thoughts from it but the entire deck is definitely worth a read.

+**Disclaimer:** This series is meant to be more book report than sermon.
+My goal with these posts is to simply distill the most important details of what a variety of companies value without adding personal commentary.

 <a class="tldr" href="#tldr">TL;DR</a>

 ##Freedom & Responsibility